Metalloprotein: Transcription factors

 Zinc finger.
 The zinc ion (green) is coordinated by two histidine residues and two cysteine residues.

 Many transcription factors contain a structure known as a zinc finger, a structural module in which a region of protein folds around a zinc ion.
 The zinc does not directly contact the DNA that these proteins bind to.
 Instead, the cofactor is essential for the stability of the tightly folded protein chain.
 In these proteins, the zinc ion is usually coordinated by pairs of cysteine and histidine side-chains.

 Other metalloenzymes

 There are two types of carbon monoxide dehydrogenase: one contains iron and molybdenum, the other contains iron and nickel.
 Parallels and differences in catalytic strategies have been reviewed.

 Pb^{2+} (lead) can replace Ca^{2+} (calcium) as, for example, with calmodulin or Zn^{2+} (zinc) as with metallocarboxypeptidases.

+A new class of Heme oxygenase (HO)-like metalloenzymes class has been identified.

 Some other metalloenzymes are given in the following table, according to the metal involved.